alsadiq99/noise-analysis-breakdown/README.md

   </details>

 <details>
-  <summary>5.
-If user opts not to use an Excel sheet to remove wells, they can manually input tags to remove asscociated wells. </summary>
+  <summary><b>5.
+If user opts not to use an Excel sheet to remove wells, they can manually input tags to remove asscociated wells.</b></summary>

 ```python
 rmv = false(1, nWellProc);